ehwus/sinatra-birthdays/README.md

 This was the first web app I built from scratch as part of the Makers Academy course, and I followed the principles I've learned around TDD to ensure that all aspects of the simple app are covered by Rspec and Capybara for the interactive elements.

-TODO: Make it look in any way reasonable.

 ## Usage

  - [ ] Clone the Github repository